PaimaStudios/tower-defense-backend/documentation/game-tick-events.md

 ## Unit Movement Event

-An event which specifies the current state of each unit on the map after processing movement logic for the current tick.
+An event which specifies the current position of the unit on the map and how fast/where it is moving to.
+This is emitted when a unit moves onto a new square or has a speed buff/debuff applied to it.
 This event includes:

 - Unit ID
 - Current X/Y Position (what square on the map)
 - Next X/Y Position (square the unit is moving towards)
-- Ticks to move (number of ticks left before they finish moving to the upcoming position)

-By knowing what the upcoming x/y position will be, and how many ticks until the unit moves to said next position, it will be possible to visualize their speed across their current square properly.
+- Completion (an integer between 0-100 that represents how much of the square has been completed)
+- Movement Speed (an integer between 0-100 that represents how much completion of a square a unit makes per tick)

+This event is emitted when

 ```json
 {